Kenvyra/blog/src/posts/2023-august-update.md

 -   Fixed crashes when editing screenshots on vanilla/microG variants and disabling SIM cards
 -   GApps builds now have working auto-rotation and battery saver quick settings tiles again
+-   The lockscreen will no longer have a white tint in light mode

 ### Enhancements